halo/datanorm/README.md

 # About Datanorm

 Datanorm is a German legacy file format for serialization of B2B product data (stock lists) optimized for floppy disks and monospace needle printers.
 Version 4 was published in 1994 and version 5 in 1999, since then there has been no change in the format.
+Earlier versions date back to 1986 and are practically extinct.

 30 years later, it is still the de-facto standard used by German product suppliers (especially electricity and plumbing) to communicate to their business clients, which products can be bought at which price.